setiadi01/restaurant-reservation/README.md

 - Automated Table Selection: The system dynamically assigns tables based on availability, optimizing seating arrangements for an efficient use of restaurant space.
 - Timeslot Booking: Customers can book reservations during available timeslots, ensuring a balanced distribution of guests throughout the dining hours.

+## Challenges

+1. Dynamic Table Assignment Challenge

+- Challenge: Optimizing seating arrangements based on table availability posed a challenge.
+This required balancing customer reservation time preferences and the restaurant's table capacity.
+- Solution: Implemented an approach to dynamically assign tables.
+Considered factors such as the number of tables and customer reservation time preferences.

+2. Handling Simultaneous Reservations

+- Challenge: Simultaneous reservation requests for the same timeslot and table.
+- Solution: Implemented Laravel's atomic lock to manage concurrency during reservation creation.
+This ensures that only one user can successfully book the reservation at a time, preventing conflicts and maintaining data consistency.

 ## Development Setup

 How to run the app on your local: